Roanoke Mayor's Race Too Close To Call As Bowers Holds 19-Vote Lead Over Cobb

 Cobb did not concede the race at the end of the night.
 Standing on a stage at 5 Points Music Sanctuary where local Democrats had gathered to watch returns come in, Cobb told supporters, “Until the final word is given, I am still a candidate for mayor of the city of Roanoke.”

 Moon Reynolds might have played spoiler by peeling away votes from Cobb in the city’s predominantly African-American precincts, which usually vote for Democrats.
-Cobb clearly lost hundreds of votes in Black-dominated precincts to Moon Reynolds, who finished first in Lincoln Terrace, Eureka Park and Forest Park.
+Cobb clearly lost hundreds of votes in Black-dominated precincts to Moon Reynolds, who finished first in Lincoln Terrace, Eureka Park and Forest Park in Election Day votes.
 Those precincts went strong for Democratic presidential nominee Kamala Harris.

 With 19 precincts reporting, Cobb held a 290-vote lead over Bowers, who took the East Gate precinct over Cobb by 329 votes to take the final lead of the night.